HashiCorp Cloud Platform

 Admins and owners

 The administrator who owns the organization and enabled SSO can still use their original, non-SSO account to sign in to the HCP web portal and access the SSO-enabled organization.
-If they previously signed in through GitHub, they can continue doing so.
-If they signed in with an email and password, they can use a special force email + password sign-in link.
-This is because the login page defaults to SSO and hides the password when an email matches the configured SSO domain.
+If they previously signed in through GitHub, they can continue to access the organization through GitHub as well.

 Organization owners and admins can edit an SSO configuration.